 IPVanish offers a great balance of speed and security.
 The service is ideal for video streaming fanatics and anyone who enjoys Netflix, YouTube, BitTorrent movies, or Kodi.
 IPVanish keeps you safe with 256-bit AES encryption, DNS leak protection, and an automatic kill switch on all devices, including tablets and smartphones.
 You’ll also stay safe with a zero-logging policy on all traffic, ensuring your activity can never fall in the wrong hands.

-IPVanish operates a network of over 850 servers in 60 different countries, one of the largest in the industry.
+IPVanish operates a network of over 1,300 servers in 75+ different locations around the world, one of the largest in the industry.
 This is a great core feature that translates to fast connections and incredibly low latency no matter your location.

 VyprVPN is one of those VPNs that fills a specific niche in the market.
 If you live in an area with heavy government level censorship, or if you need top notch privacy in your VPN, Vypr is the service for you.
 The company offers over 700 servers in 70 different countries, a strong network that’s both owned and operated internally to help keep prevent security leaks.
 You’ll also have access to 200,000 IP addresses, 256-bit AES encryption, DNS leak protection, an automatic kill switch, and a zero-logging policy that covers traffic and DNS requests.